benc-uk/workflow-dispatch/README.md

 **Optional.** The inputs to pass to the workflow (if any are configured), this must be a JSON encoded string, e.g. `{ "myInput": "foobar" }`

 ### `ref`
 **Optional.** The Git reference used with the triggered workflow run.
 The reference can be a branch, tag, or a commit SHA.
 If omitted the context ref of the triggering workflow is used.
-If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`
+If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`.

 ### `repo`
 **Optional.** The default behavior is to trigger workflows in the same repo as the triggering workflow, if you wish to trigger in another GitHub repo "externally", then provide the owner + repo name with slash between them e.g. `microsoft/vscode`.

-When triggering across repos like this, you **must** provide a token (see below), or you will get an error - *"Resource not accessible by integration"*
+- When triggering across repos like this, you **must** provide a `token` (see below), or you will get an *"Resource not accessible by integration"* error.
+- If the default branch in the other repo is different from the calling repo, you must provide `ref` input also, or you will get a *"No ref found"* error.

 ### `token`
 **Optional.** By default the standard `github.token`/`GITHUB_TOKEN` will be used and you no longer need to provide your own token here.
 However when using the `repo` option, you must provide a token here, create a PAT token with repo rights, and pass it here via a secret.
 This options is also left for backwards compatibility reasons.